 - Introduce lineside material delivery systems

 - Deliver a 25% improvement in component Turnaround Time (TAT), capacity

 - Develop BOM to enable daily lineside material delivery and reduced inventory

 - Implement a fully documented process using standard operating procedures

-A one-week workshop was facilitated by ORBIZ with the project team at the workshops with the objective of creating a shared understanding of the current state performance of the auxiliary component overhaul process and agreeing a set of design and performance parameters for a conceptual future state process.
+ORBIZ facilitated a one-week workshop with the project team at the workshops to create a shared understanding of the current state performance of the auxiliary component overhaul process and agree on a set of design and performance parameters for a conceptual future state process.